 Following three good years, the total count in 2014 was down, but only back to the general level that has prevailed over the last 10 years or so.
 Apart from the previous three years, counts for both May and June 2014 were still good relative to 2000s decade.
 The reduction in the total 2014 count was principally in the summer / autumn.
 It was probably also the case that, for some years prior to the mid 2000s, the June count would have had a higher proportion of grilse than has been the case recently.
 Thus, even in 2014, multi-sea winter salmon spawning escapement still seems healthier than it was some years ago.

 Annual net upstream counts through Clunie Dam fish ladder, 1953 to 2014.

 (note: counter malfunction occurred in 2005)

 The Lochay Falls are a naturally insurmountable barrier to salmon on the lower reaches of the River Lochay near Killin.
-As compensation for the loss former spawning areas on the Lyon through damming, the North of Scotland Hydro Electric Board installed a borland fish lift to allow salmon access to the Lochay.
-In contrast to the other counters, the 2006 count was lower than for several years.
+As compensation for the loss former spawning areas on the River Lyon through damming, the North of Scotland Hydro Electric Board installed a borland fish lift to allow salmon access to the Lochay.

-The River Ericht counter is situated at Blairgowrie, only a few miles above the confluence with the River Isla.
-However it is situated upstream of a waterfall, Cargill’s Leap, which like Pitlochry Dam, acts as a temperature barrier.
-Therefore the timing of spring counts especially is no reflection on when the fish might actually have entered the Tay.
+The River Ericht counter was situated at Blairgowrie, only a few miles above the confluence with the River Isla.
+It was situated upstream of a waterfall, Cargill’s Leap, which like Pitlochry Dam, acts as a temperature barrier.
+Therefore the timing of spring counts especially was no reflection on when the fish might actually have entered the Tay.